 Fleet maintenance software is not a small investment of time or money for any organization, so making the best choice is vital.
 By considering the eight factors listed below, the odds of a successful fleet maintenance software purchase and implementation will increase greatly.

-This is very counter intuitive, but a significant purchase like a fleet maintenance system cannot be rushed.
+This may seem counter-intuitive, but a significant purchase such as fleet maintenance software cannot be rushed.
 Instead, plan to take as much time as needed to locate the best fit for your organization.
+Consider options such as on-premise versus cloud-based software deployments.
+Take into account how many employees will be utilizing the software on a regular basis.
+Determine what software modules are most important, and make sure to involve staff in the decision-making process.

-If all goes well for your implementation and your company, there will be growth in the future.
+If the fleet software implementation is successful and all goes well for your company, there will be growth in the future.
 Any fleet maintenance software you consider must have the ability to scale up, including expansion to new sites and even new countries.
 Failure to consider this might result in your organization “outgrowing” the software in a few years.

 Perhaps the biggest hurdle for any type of significant software implementation is retaining support from the key executives within the company.
 As the process of purchasing begins, talk with executives about financial boundaries and performance expectations.
 Invite their involvement at appropriate times, and focus on the benefits of the software package.